 - A study which examined surgeons showed that mental practice before surgery helped surgeons improve their technical ability and enhance their performance.

 - A study which looked at patients recovering from a stroke found that mental practice helped these patients regain movement in limbs that they lost control of.

 Why mental practice works

 A lot of the evidence on this comes from studies on the neurological functions of musicians.
 For example:

 - An fMRI study of music-academy students who play the piano showed that there is significant activation in related areas in the brain during both music performance as well as during mental visualization of the performance.
-However, certain key areas related to motor execution were only activated during actual performance, and not during mental practice.
+However, certain key areas related to motor execution are activated only during actual performance, and not during mental practice.

-- Another fMRI study, which examined amateur and professional violinists, also showed that brain activations were similar, but not identical, during actual performance of music and during mental practice.
+- Another fMRI study, which examined amateur and professional violinists, also showed that brain activations were similar, but not identical, during actual performance of music and during mental practice of that performance.

 Odds are that you already used mental practice in various forms throughout your life.
-Doing it is pretty intuitive: any time you go through the motions of a necessary action in your head, you’re mentally-practicing that skill, even if you aren’t doing this with a conscious intent to learn.
+Doing it is pretty intuitive: any time you go through the motions of a necessary action in your head, you’re mentally-practicing that skill, even if you aren’t doing this with a conscious intention to learn and improve.